fsmosca/UCIChessEngineProtocol/README.md

 	in which case the engine should also immediately answer with "readyok" without stopping the search.

-* setoption name <id> [value <x>] this is sent to the engine when the user wants to change the internal parameters of the engine.
+* setoption name <id> [value <x>]
+	This is sent to the engine when the user wants to change the internal parameters of the engine.
 For the "button" type no value is needed.
 	One string will be sent for each parameter and this will only be sent when the engine is waiting.
 	The name and value of the option in <id> should not be case sensitive and can inlude spaces.